 Near Atlantic City in Fremont County, Wyoming — The American West (Mountains)

 Location.
-42° 31.592′ N, 108° 43.362′ W. Marker is near Atlantic City, Wyoming, in Fremont County.
-Marker is on South Pass Road (Dickinson Avenue) near Atlantic City Road, on the left when traveling south.
+42° 31.24′ N, 108° 43.201′ W. Marker is near Atlantic City, Wyoming, in Fremont County.
+Marker is at the intersection of Atlantic City Road and Fort Stambaugh Loop, on the left when traveling south on Atlantic City Road.
 Touch for map.
-Marker is at or near this postal address: 6101 South Pass Road (Dickinson Avenue), Lander WY 82520, United States of America.
+Marker is in this post office area: Lander WY 82520, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 6, 2015, by Barry Swackhamer of San Jose, California.
-This page has been viewed 387 times since then and 37 times this year.
-Photos: 1, 2, 3. submitted on January 6, 2015, by Barry Swackhamer of San Jose, California. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on December 28, 2020.
+It was originally submitted on January 5, 2015, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 356 times since then and 11 times this year.
+Photos: 1, 2. submitted on January 5, 2015, by Barry Swackhamer of Brentwood, California. • Andrew Ruppenstein was the editor who published this page.